-- Q1: As an insurance agent, I submit a submission sheet from time to time to my principal insurance company.
+Q59: As an insurance agent, I submit a submission sheet from time to time to my principal insurance company.
 This document details the payments for the insurance products sold and my entitlement for commission.
-Can this document constitute a tax invoice issued by me to the principal? - A1: The submission sheet does not constitute a tax invoice for GST purposes as it does not contain particulars of a tax invoice. - Q2: Can a document that merely offers to a prospective insurance client be treated as a tax invoice? - A2: No, this document is not treated as a tax invoice because you will not know whether there will be a supply at the time when you issue the document. - Q3: What kind of invoicing arrangement should the banks comply with if they act as agents (bancassurance) in the name of their principals (insurer/takaful operator)? - A3: The agent banks who act in the name of their principals can issue tax invoices on behalf on their principals.
-Any tax invoice issued must in the name of the principal containing all particulars of a tax invoice. - Q4: Can I treat insurance renewal notice (automatic renewal of the insurance as per the anniversary date) as a tax invoice? - A4: You cannot treat the renewal notice as a tax invoice. - Q5: Can an insurer/takaful operator use a self-billed invoice for the commission due to GST registered agents? - A5: The insurer/takaful operator may choose to use self-billing by making an application to the Director General either manually or electronically if it is a common practice among insurer/takaful operators and their agents and for ease of administration.
+Can this document constitute a tax invoice issued by me to the principal?

+- A59: The submission sheet does not constitute a tax invoice for GST purposes as it does not contain particulars of a tax invoice. - Q60: Is an offer letter or quotation to a prospective insurance client treated as a tax invoice? - A60: No, this document is not treated as tax invoice because you will not know whether there will be a supply at the time when you issue the document. - Q61: What kind of invoicing arrangement should the banks comply with if they act as agents (bancassurance) in the name of their principals (insurer/takaful operator)? - A61: The agent banks who act in the name of their principals can issue tax invoices on behalf on their principals.
+Any tax invoice issued must in the name of the principal containing all particulars of a tax invoice. - Q62: Can I treat insurance renewal notice (automatic renewal of the insurance as per the anniversary date) as a tax invoice? - A62: You cannot treat the renewal notice as a tax invoice. - Q63: Can an insurer/takaful operator use a self-billed invoice for the commission due to GST registered agents? - A63: The insurer/takaful operator may make an application to the Director General if he chooses to use self-billing for the payment of commission to his GST registered insurance agents. - Gifts, Vouchers, Sponsorship, Etc. - Q64: An insurance company sponsored a Creative Photo competition, as it is the company's way of reaching out to the public, which includes giveaways in the form of prize money and trophies.
+What is the GST treatment on this sponsorship? - A64: For trophies provided in the form of sponsorships for which there is no consideration, the company is required to account for GST if the cost of the trophies to the insurance company is more than RM500.
+Any sponsorship in the form of money is not subject to GST.

-- 73. Gifts, Vouchers, Sponsorship, Etc. - Q1: In the year 2014, an insurance company sponsored a Creative Photo competition, as it is the company's way of reaching out to the public, which includes giveaways in the form of prize money and trophies.
-What is the GST treatment on this sponsorship? - A1: For trophies provided in the form of sponsorships for which there is no consideration, the company is required to account for GST if the cost of the trophies to the insurance company is more than RM500.
-Any sponsorship in the form of money is not subject to GST. - Q2: If my company arranges an exclusive gala dinner function and sells tables and tokens for the dinner to my insurance agents, is the sale subject to GST? - A2: Yes, the supply of tokens and arranging for dinner for a consideration by the agents will be subject to GST at the standard rate. - Q3: If I am an International Takaful Operator established as a branch in Malaysia under the Malaysia International Islamic Financial Centre (MIFC) initiative, carrying out non-ringgit (general and family) takaful business and retakaful business in Malaysia with non-residents in international currencies other than Malaysian ringgit.
-Are my supplies of takaful subject to GST? - A3: If you carry on takaful business with either residents or nonresidents on risks related to land, buildings and goods located in Malaysia, you must charge GST on your general takaful business and you are exempted from charging tax on your family takaful business.
-However, if the same risk is located outside of Malaysia, then your supply of general and family takaful business is not subject to tax (zero rated supply).
+- Q65: If my company arranges an exclusive gala dinner function and sells tables and tokens for the dinner to my insurance agents, is the sale subject to GST? - A65: Yes, the supply of tokens and arranging for dinner for a consideration by the agents will be subject to GST at the standard rate. - Q66: If I am an International Takaful Operator established as a branch in Malaysia under the Malaysia International Islamic Financial Centre (MIFC) initiative, carrying out non-ringgit (general and family) takaful business and retakaful business in Malaysia with non-residents in international currencies other than Malaysian ringgit.
+Are my supplies of takaful subject to GST? - A66: If you carry on takaful business with either residents or non-residents on risks related to land, buildings and goods located in Malaysia, you must charge GST on your general takaful business and you are exempted from charging tax on your family takaful business.
+However, if the same risk is located outside of Malaysia, then your supply of general and family takaful business is not subject to tax (zero rated supply). - Q67: Is an insurer/takaful operator or reinsurer/takaful operator allowed to apply to be a member for group registration if he is a non-entity or non-resident but have subsidiaries or branches in Malaysia? - A67: The insurer/takaful operator or reinsurer/takaful operator cannot apply for group registration.